ardauzan/gol/README.md

 - The project will include a web application in the future, which will be accessible at [https://ardauzan.github.io/gol](https://ardauzan.github.io/gol).
 - As I learn more about Gleam, I'll consider using different types, right now I'm using either `List` or `Tuple` for item collections which might not be the best choice.
 - Memoization is not implemented yet but will be eventually.
+- I will be exploring other kinds of cellular automata in future projects.

 ##### License